-Business owners have traditionally turned to friends and family when they need more money than they can provide or raise on their own resources.
-Friends and family financing may be structured as either as a loan or as an investment, depending on the needs of the parties involved
+Business owners have traditionally turned to friends and family when they need more money than they can provide or raise with their own resources.
+Friends and family financing may be structured either as a loan or an investment, depending on the needs of the parties involved

 Bank Loans and Lines of Credit

 Banks are the go-to source for many business finance needs.
-Although specific types of financing options may vary from bank to bank, a large commercial bank is likely to offer business lines of credit, term loans, SBA loans, commercial real estate loans, and other specialized services.
+Although specific types of financing options may vary from bank to bank, a large commercial bank may offer business lines of credit, term loans, SBA loans, commercial real estate loans, and other specialized services.

-Crowd funding is a way for small businesses to raise money from members of the general public (ie, the “crowd”) who are willing to back your company and/or a product or service you are introducing.
-Depending on which type of crowd funding you choose, the backers receive a reward (often a new product you’re going to introduce), repayment (with some interest) of the money they provide, or some equity in your company.
-There is also donor-based crowdfunding, but that is usually for raising money for personal reasons or for good causes.
+Crowdfunding is a way for small businesses to raise money from members of the general public (that is, the “crowd”) who are willing to back your company and/or a product or service you’re introducing.
+Depending on which type of crowdfunding you choose, the backers receive a reward (often a new product you’re going to introduce), repayment (with some interest) of the money they provide, or some equity in your company.
+There’s also donor-based crowdfunding, but that’s usually for raising money for personal reasons or for good causes.

-Trade credit is short-term credit that is provided to you by companies from whom your business buys things such as inventory, raw materials, and supplies.
+Trade credit is short-term credit that is provided to you by companies from which your business buys things such as inventory, raw materials, and supplies.

 In factoring, a third party (called a factor) buys the receivables from you at a discount and collects their money from the customer.